pomonam/kronfluence/DOCUMENTATION.md

 ### FAQs

 **How should I select the batch size?**
 You can use the largest possible batch size that does not result in OOM.
-Typically, the batch size for fitting Lambda matrices should be smaller than that used for fitting covariance matrices.

-**Influence scores are very large in magnitude** Ideally, influence functions need to be divided
+**Influence scores are very large in magnitude** Ideally, influence scores need to be divided by the total number of training data points.
+However, the code does not normalize the scores.

-**What should I do when data loader is slow or if I want to use collate_fn for data loaders?**

 ## Multi-GPU Support